 Baddock M.C., Ginoux, P., Bullard J.E. and Gill T.E.
 (2016) Do MODIS-defined dust sources have a geomorphological signature?
 Geophysical Research Letters, 43: 2606-2613.

 Baddock M.C., Bryant R.G., Dominguez Acosta M. and Gill T.E.
 (2021) Understanding dust sources through remote sensing: Making a case for CubeSats.
 Journal of Arid Environments, 184: 104335.

 Bullard, J.E. and 13 others (2016) High-latitude dust in the Earth system.
 Reviews of Geophysics, 54, 447-485.

 Gassó, S., and A. F. Stein (2007) Does dust from Patagonia reach the sub-Antarctic Atlantic Ocean?
 Geophysical Research Letters, 34, L01801.

 Gassó, S., A. Stein, F. Marino, E. Castellano, R. Udisti, and J. Ceratto (2010) A combined observational and modeling approach to study modern dust transport from the Patagonia desert to East Antarctica.
 Atmospheric Chemistry and Physics, 10, 8287–8303.

 NASA Earth Observatory (2018) ‘Glacial Flour in Greenland Skies’ Available at: https://earthobservatory.nasa.gov/images/92891/glacier-flour-in-greenland-skies (Accessed: 1 Nov 2018).

-As a purely desk-based remote sensing project, with no field data gathering requirements, the proposed research is strong in the face of COVID-19 restrictions.
+In its core form, this is a desk-based remote sensing project, with no essential field data gathering requirements, thus the proposed research is strong in the face of COVID-19 restrictions.
 Remote access to software and data processing is manageable if UK national lockdowns occur in the future.